carlussery/Fitness_device_trends/README.md

 3. Those who are already very active should be encouraged to track sleep and rest to achieve higher quality recovery.
 4. Further analysis is required due to the small sample size of the dataset.
-With this in mind, the recommendatons are merely a starting point.
+With this in mind, the recommendations are merely a starting point.

 ## Limitations